Blue heliotrope (Heliotropium amplexicaule)

 Resistance risk: Moderate

-Comments: Do not use within 30 m of trees.
-Do not apply to areas greater than 0.5 hectares in size.
+Comments: Pellet herbicide.
+Estimate the area within 30 cm beyond the drip zone of each target weed or group of weeds and calculate the amount of needed.
+Distribute the pellets uniformly within this area.
+Do not use within 30 m of trees.
+Do not apply to areas greater than 0.5 ha in size.

 Withholding period: Nil.